mneri/csv/IMPLEMENTATION.md

 [RFC 4180](https://datatracker.ietf.org/doc/rfc4180/).
 The initial state (marked with `*`) is `BEFORE_LINE`.
 Upon consuming the character `a` (first column), the state transitions to `FIELD`.
 From the `FIELD` state, a comma sets the transition to `BEFORE_FIELD`.
-Transitions continue until either the state `END_OF_FILE` or `ERROR` is reached. `ERROR` is called a _sink state_; once entered, it cannot be left because all outgoing transitions loop back to itself.
+Transitions continue until either the state `END_OF_FILE` or `ERROR` is reached. `ERROR` is called a _sink state_; once entered, it cannot be left because all outgoing transitions loop back to itself. _A transition table makes it easier to reason about the parser._ All the states and transitions are laid out in a single point.

 When transitioning from one state to the next, the parser shall perform some actions.
 Actions can be encoded in the transition table along with the state changes.
 Below is an example for the `BEFORE_LINE` state shown above.